great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 For many use cases, the SimpleCheckpoint class can be used to simplify the process of specifying a Checkpoint configuration.
-SimpleCheckpoint provides a basic set of actions - store validation result, store evaluation parameters, update data docs, and optionally, send a Slack notification - allowing you to omit an `action_list` from your configuration and at runtime.
+SimpleCheckpoint provides a basic set of actions - store validation result, store evaluation parameters, update Data Docs, and optionally, send a Slack notification - allowing you to omit an `action_list` from your configuration and at runtime.

 Configurations using the SimpleCheckpoint class can optionally specify four additional top-level keys that customize and extend the basic set of default actions:

-* `site_names`: a list of Data Docs site names to update as part of the update data docs action - defaults to "all"
+* `site_names`: a list of Data Docs site names to update as part of the update Data Docs action - defaults to "all"
 * `slack_webhook`: if provided, an action will be added that sends a Slack notification to the provided webhook
 * `notify_on`: used to define when a notification is fired, according to validation result outcome - `all`, `failure`, or `success`.
 Defaults to `all`.